 A limited company must have at least one director, who must be a natural person i.e. an actual person and not any other kind of entity.
 A company director may reside outside the UK.

 - Easy: Setting up a private company limited by shares is relatively cheap and straightforward.

 - Simple: To set up a company limited by shares you need only one shareholder and one director, but both positions may be held by just one person.

 - Limited financial liability: Shareholders are personally responsible for company debts only up to the nominal value of their shares.
 In most cases, the law protects the shareholders’ personal assets from claims by the company’s creditors in the event of company liquidation.

 - Flexibility: The founders are free to establish the desired structure of ownership and management of the company within the law.
 In addition, the shareholders may define special terms regarding their internal relationships with each other and with the company in the shareholder agreement.

 - Profit distributions: The shareholders set up a private company limited by shares as the optimal structure for generating profits.
 A company may, at its own discretion, distribute to its shareholders either all or part of its business profits after taxation.

 - Transferability: The business, including company’s physical assets, can be transferred to new owners by means of a transfer of shares.

 - Business image: With all other things being equal, incorporated companies are generally more credible than sole proprietors.

-- Appreciating asset: The company itself may become a valuable asset that can be sold by its owner in the future or may be inherited by the owner’s family members.
+- Appreciating asset: The owner may sell the company itself as a valuable asset in the future, or the owner’s family members may inherit it.